 When callers dial an extension that is busy or does not answer, the INTUITY AUDIX Call Answer feature allows them to leave a message, transfer to another extension, or transfer to an attendant.
-System users may record a personal greeting to inform their callers that he or she is unavailable, or select a standard system greeting that callers will hear.
-Users can record up to nine different greetings for different call types, for example, a call received after business hours or when a user is out of the office.
+System subscribers may record a personal greeting to inform their callers that he or she is unavailable, or select a standard system greeting that callers will hear.
+Subscribers can record up to nine different greetings for different call types, for example, a call received after business hours or when a subscriber is out of the office.

-Users set up a password to protect against unauthorized access to their messages.
+Subscribers set up a password to protect against unauthorized access to their messages.
 With this password, messages can be picked up from the office or from an outside telephone.

-An optional Intuity AUDIX feature known as outcalling allows the Intuity AUDIX application to call a user when a new message arrives.
-The user can specify the telephone or pager number to be called.
+An optional INTUITY AUDIX feature known as outcalling allows the INTUITY AUDIX application to call a subscriber when a new message arrives.
+The subscriber can specify the telephone or pager number to be called.

-The call is passed from the System 25 switch to the Lucent INTUITY system with call information.
+The call is passed from the System 25 switch to the Intuity AUDIX system with call information.
 This information indicates the covered extension number and whether the call was from an internal station or received on a trunk from outside.
-Based on this information and on caller actions indicated by pressing touchtone buttons, the Lucent INTUITY system can accept a message for the called extension's voice mailbox or provide other special processing.
+Based on this information and on caller actions indicated by pressing touchtone buttons, the Intuity AUDIX system can accept a message for the called extension's voice mailbox or provide other special processing.

-The system administrator can decide, for security or other reasons, to disable the outcalling feature on a system-wide basis or for selected users.
+The system administrator can decide, for security or other reasons, to disable the outcalling feature on a system-wide basis or for selected subscribers.